 There is only one orientation that the y-axis cable carrier mounts to the cross-slide and gantry, and it is determined by the orientation of the end pieces.
 Lay the cable carrier onto the gantry’s horizontal cable carrier supports but do not attach it at this time.

 Step 3: Add the y-axis motor and encoder cables

 Feed the y-axis motor and encoder cables through the slot in the cross-slide plate such that there is enough cable length so that they can be comfortably connected to the motor and encoder.
 Ensure you feed the correct end of the cables through the slot by checking the connection with the y-axis motor and encoder.
 However, do not keep them plugged in at this time as they can be damaged if pulled on.

-Step 4: Connect the cables and tubing with the 90 degree connectors
+Step 4: Connect the tubing

 Push the 90 degree barb onto the z-axis water tube.
 Then push the y-axis water tube onto the other end of the barb.